julRusVal/dry_dock_detector/README.md

 ## Approach A: ML
 Experiment with deep learning methods to classify the sss returns.
-I'm currently unsure about the details, but th will be filled in here as they become available.
+I'm currently unsure about the details, but they will be filled in here as they become available.

 ### Open Questions
-- Should I use the raw returns on maybe the down range gradients that were used for the buoy and rope detectors
+- Should I use the raw returns on maybe the down range gradients that were used for the buoy and rope detectors?
-- Process channels together or separately
+- Process channels together or separately?
+- What am I not considering?